laravel/docs/eloquent-relationships.md

 #### Retrieving Polymorphic Relations

 Once your database table and models are defined, you may access the relationships via your models.
-For example, to access all of the comments for a post, we can simply use the `comments` dynamic property:
+For example, to access all of the comments for a post, we can use the `comments` dynamic property:

     $post = App\Post::find(1);